 I still deal with some consequences of internalizing “masculinity” though I started growing disillusioned with the concept in my early twenties after I realized how it contributed to my destructive relationship with my mom and others.
 I stopped trying to act a certain way, stopped getting so uptight about being seen as “feminine” or “faggy”.

-I think I still have some problems accessing my emotions because of how much time I spent trying to block them out when I was younger.
+I still have some problems accessing my emotions because of how much time I spent trying to block them out when I was younger.
 This may have been a coping technique I was inclined to use anyways but I was also encouraged to use this strategy because I believed that “masculine” people don’t let anything get to them, that it’s better to feel nothing than be overly sensitive.
-The thing is, I’ve found that repressing my feeling can lead to them suddenly erupting later and causing more damage than they would’ve in the first place if I’d just found a way to express them.
+The thing is, I’ve found that repressing my feeling can lead to them suddenly erupt later and cause more damage than they would’ve in the first place if I’d just found a way to express them.
 I’ve also noticed that sometimes I have to feel something deeply and intensely in order to move beyond it or understand it and so if I can’t access my feelings I can become stuck.
 I don’t feel the pain but it’s still keeping me down.
 I don’t consciously try to numb myself out anymore, it’s become a automatic process, along with some forms of dissociation.
 I’m still learning how to unblock myself.
 Like I said, I think I may be predisposed to this type of defense mechanism but I think I also reinforced this tendency in myself, giving myself more work to do now to overcome it.

 Overall, I’ve gotten a lot more laid back about about coming off a certain way and I’m not so concerned about what sort of image I’m projecting.
 I’m more into working to make sure I’m treating people well and expressing myself as honestly as possible.
 I’m not worried about coming off as a specific gender though I’m still getting over my issues with being seen as a woman.